How to Teach Colours to Toddlers and Preschoolers

 8. Colouring Books

-Colouring in books is the simplest way to get them to learn colours.
-Ask them what colour crayon they are using for each page.
+Colouring in books is the simplest way to get kids to learn colours.
+Ask your child what coloured crayon he is using for each page when he’s having fun colouring.

 9. Colour Days